 Important Dates for the lasingbay family

 This web page shows only a small excerpt of our lasingbay research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasingbay History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lasingbay History in all our PDF Extended History products and printed products wherever possible.

 lasingbay Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of lasingbay include Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the lasingbay family (pre 1700)

 More information is included under the topic Early lasingbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lasingbay family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The lasingbay were among these contributors, for they have been located in early North American records: Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.